Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Do these Steelseries headphones compare to the Logitech G933 Artemis Spectrum – Best PC Pro Headset?
 How do they stack up against the best gaming headset?
 Read on and find out.

 Besides looking sleek as hell, especially with the blue paint job (which, as mentioned in our first look, was special for the Grammy’s), the Siberia V2 is very smartly built with a light, almost bare-bones frame and giant cans to sit over the ears.
 They’re round, which seems better suited for cartoon characters than real people, but these are so big the shape doesn’t matter.
-The V2’s sit comfortably over the ear, have good airflow, and don’t overheat.
+The V2s sit comfortably over the ear, have good airflow, and don’t overheat.
 If you want to compare these with another option, take a look at our Logitech G533 review.
 Alternatively, you can check out this Turtle Beach XO One review roundup we put together.

-They also don’t get uncomfortable easily, due to the miniscule frame and the steadying headband.
+They also don’t get uncomfortable easily, due to the minuscule frame and the steadying headband.
 The ear cans are connected by a wire-thin frame, literally two rubber-covered wires metal wires that are pliable.
-Below it is a headband that rests on the head, supporting the set and taking some of the pinch off of your ears, one of the few problems the Siberia Neckband has.
+Below it is a headband that rests on the head, supporting the set and taking some of the pinch-off of your ears, one of the few problems the Siberia Neckband has.
 That headband is very adjustable and is very comfortable to wear.
 You can also check out our SteelSeries Siberia Elite gaming headset review.

 Read: Best PS4 Headsets 2018